Get everything ready in your network

 Leave other parameters in default

-4. Assign logging categories - Navigate to Administration -> System -> Logging -> Logging Categories and include the following categories: Failed Attempts, Passed Authentications, RADIUS Accounting
+4. Assign logging categories - Navigate to Administration -> System -> Logging -> Logging Categories and include the following categories: Failed Attempts, Passed Authentications, RADIUS Accounting, Administrative and Operational Audit

 4. Configure Firewall rules